 Sliders are really simple to make.
 When we initially made these sliders, we actually made up a big batch of my classic cheeseburger recipe, and then broke up the leftover hamburger patties for sliders the next day!
 You can make this from scratch (as in the recipe below) or from leftover hamburger patties which have been crumbled, but no matter how you slice it, they are just delicious.

 Once the ground beef is ready it is all about toppings.
 We start by slicing the entire loaf of Kings Hawaiian Rolls.
-I used Kings Hawaiian Rolls because they have that sweet flavor that we were looking for but another alternative would be to use our homemade Amish potato dinner rolls!
+I used Kings Hawaiian Rolls because they have that sweet flavor that we were looking for but another alternative would be to use our homemade Amish potato dinner rolls or homemade Hawaiian Rolls!
 Top the bottom half of the buns with slices of cheddar cheese.
 We used medium cheddar, but you could use mild, or even American cheese if you want to modify this recipe.
 Next, a layer of seasoned ground beef, a layer of pickles, a layer of tomatoes, and a final layer of shredded cheese.
 This is typically pretty high, so when I put the top layer of buns on, I will press down a bit to make sure it all sticks together.

 Finally, we add the best finishing touch anyone could ever ask for.
 Seasoned Butter.
 This is the stuff, guys.
 I know it sounds simple but these sweet rolls, topped with melted butter just adds that something special.
 It’s magical and a little bit hard to describe.